vladi443/ziggurat-old/index.md

 ### Wordle solving algorithm

+Wordle Dictionary is a C++ algorithm that scores words based on their match probability for the popular web game _Wordle_.
+Wordle Dictionary uses user inputted 5-letter word to analyze, followed by a sequence of 5 numbers, 0 for no match, 1 for match/wrong location and 2 for match/right location.
+Wordle dictionary then uses that data to score all the different words avaiable and lists the top 20 most likely matchable words.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown